csr13/aux_nuit/services/arachni/README.md

-Remmeber to change the service file and point the `ExecStart` location to the right start.sh
+## TO DO:
+- [ ] Change the start script to write the systemd file dynamically.